POL prices likely to be slashed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Owing to reduction of oil prices in international market, the Oil and Gas Regulatory Authority (Ogra) has suggested the government to cut the prices of petroleum products up to 5.8 percent a liter for September 2019.
+ISLAMABAD: Owing to reduction of oil prices in international market, the Oil and Gas Regulatory Authority (Ogra) has suggested to the government to cut the prices of petroleum products by 5.8 percent a litre for September 2019.

 The regulatory authority has suggested that prices of high speed diesel may be reduced by Rs7.67/litre (or 5.79 percent), petrol by Rs4.59/ litre (or 3.89 percent), light diesel oil (LDO) by Rs5.63/liter (5.77 percent) and kerosene price should be reduced by 4.27/litre (or 4.11 percent) for the next month.

-The government will take the final decision on the Ogra’s recommendation on Saturday.

-ISLAMABAD: Owing to reduction of oil prices in international market, the Oil and Gas Regulatory Authority (Ogra) has suggested the government to cut the prices of petroleum products up to 5.8 percent a liter for September 2019.
+ISLAMABAD: Owing to reduction of oil prices in international market, the Oil and Gas Regulatory Authority (Ogra) has suggested to the government to cut the prices of petroleum products by 5.8 percent a litre for September 2019.

 The regulatory authority has suggested that prices of high speed diesel may be reduced by Rs7.67/litre (or 5.79 percent), petrol by Rs4.59/ litre (or 3.89 percent), light diesel oil (LDO) by Rs5.63/liter (5.77 percent) and kerosene price should be reduced by 4.27/litre (or 4.11 percent) for the next month.